How to Be a Top-Notch Learner

 4) Stay alert

 Whether you’re full and drowsy after a meal or perhaps just tired from not enough rest, you can’t learn very well (or at all) if you’re sleeping through your opportunity for learning.
-While you will need to experiment to find what works best for you, some possible strategies to stay alert are to chew gum or mints, ingest a moderate amount of your favorite caffeinated beverage, and take time during breaks to walk, stretch or go outside.
-When I attend trainings with a friend, I’ve sometimes even asked them to gently elbow me if they see I’m drifting off or losing alertness.
+While you will need to experiment to find what works best for you, some possible strategies to stay alert are to chew gum or mints, ingest a moderate amount of your favorite caffeinated beverage, and take time during breaks to walk or stretch.
+When I attend in-person trainings with a friend, I’ve sometimes even asked them to gently elbow me if they see I’m drifting off or losing alertness.

 5) Minimize interruptions